 The iPhone 7 Plus represents a larger leap in hardware and capabilities over the standard model, as exemplified by the exclusive dual-camera array and extra chunk of RAM within.

 Still, if you're carrying last year's expensive and still very-capable iPhone 6s Plus, do you really want to shell out for a brand new Apple phablet?
-Allow us to guide you through the decision based on the specs and what we've seen so far.
+We've just posted our full review of the phone, so please allow us to guide you through this potentially wallet-busting decision.

 Yes!
 Waterproof and more

 It's been two years since the iPhone 6 Plus was released, so given Apple's usual release pattern, we should have a totally new iPhone design this year, right?
 Nope.
 As long rumoured, Apple instead opted to refine the current iPhone design again after last year's iPhone 6s Plus.